UNSW-Redback-Racing/DAQ-Technical-Assessment/firmware/docs/README.md

 ### Task
 - Using [STM32 MCU product selector](https://www.st.com/content/st_com/en/stm32-mcu-product-selector.html), find a chip with:
-  1. 3 CAN buses,
+  1. 3 CAN buses
-  2. ethernet support,
+  2. ethernet support
-  3. at least 3 A/D converters,
+  3. at least 3 A/D converters
-  4. USB support,
+  4. USB support
-  5. 12 16bit timers,
+  5. 12 16bit timers
-  6. flash size of 2048kB.
+  6. flash size of 2048kB

-* Which STM32 chip have you selected? **Provide justification** for your selection
+* Which STM32 chip have you selected? **Provide justification** for your selection.
   - Does this chip exceed the minimum requirements, or does it just meet them?
   - What are its power requirements?
   - What are its physical dimensions?